CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     The StackSet will configure two resources:

       * IAM Role named ``FalconDiscover``
       * Lambda function to register the account with Falcon Discover service

     Verify that the IAM role has been configured in the new account:

     ![Verify IAM role)](images/verify-iam-role.png)

-    Go to CloudWatch logs and verify that the lambda function created has run and successfully and registered the account:
+    Go to CloudWatch logs and verify that the Lambda function created has run and successfully and registered the account:

     ![Verify Lambda function)](images/verify-lambda-function.png)